Water privatisation in Jakarta: Concession award (1997)

 In June 1997 the two 25-year water concessions were awarded, becoming effective in February 1998.
 The subsidiary of Lyonnaise des Eaux, called PT PAM Lyonnaise Jaya (Palyja), was awarded the concession for the western part of the city while the subsidiary of Thames Water International, called Thames PAM Jaya (TPJ), was awarded the concession for the eastern part.
 The concessions aimed to achieve universal service coverage and a reduction of non-revenue water to 20 percent at the end of the concession period.
 To that end the concessions foresaw private investments of Rupiahs 1,520 billion during the first five years of the concession alone.
-This corresponded to USD 610 million at the exchange rate at signing before the financial crisis.
-However, after the devaluation of the Rupiah during the East Asian financial crisis the value of these investment commitments dropped to USD 160 million.
+This corresponded to US$610 million at the exchange rate at signing before the financial crisis.
+However, after the devaluation of the Rupiah during the East Asian financial crisis the value of these investment commitments dropped to US$160 million.
 In the turmoil following the toppling of Suharto, most expatriates fled the country and the Director General of PAM Jaya moved to cancel the concession contracts.
 British and French executives and diplomats then convinced the central government to maintain the concessions, after the foreign companies separated themselves from their Indonesian partners tainted by their association with the former regime.
 The City Council, after having approved tariff increases of 15 percent in February 1998 despite the crisis, was soon faced with riots and froze the tariffs for the next three years.